Alex-zun/tot-gpt-promptruly/README.md

 # MARKDOWN INSTRUCTIVE MODELS

+##⚠️ DISCLAIMER ⚠️
+***Im not a data or computer scientist, neither the best writer or graphic designer so take my approchs with a grain of salt, a fun experiment.***

 ## WELCOME! 👋
 To, task specific engineered instrutives for ChatGPT and other LLM's.
 I'll use this space for posting Ai related prompt Instructives, and templates of my creation.